 ii.
 Electronic commerce arrangements between trading partners shall be supported by a documented agreement which commits both parties to the agreed terms of trading.

 iii.
 Consideration should be given to the resilience to attack of the host used for electronic commerce, and the security implications of any network interconnection required for its implementation.

 iv.
 When an application involves on-line transactions that are confidential or sensitive (e.g. contractual or financial transactions), then a risk assessment shall be made to determine the appropriate level of controls.

 v.
-Transactions shall be protected against misrouting, and against any unauthorised alteration, disclosure or replay.
+Transactions shall be protected against misrouting, and against any unauthorized alteration, disclosure or replay.

 vi.
 The following security measures shall be considered: